rit-k8s-rdma/rdma-ds/README.md

   - `--rm` - removes the container when stopped
   - `-e PORT=5000` - specifies the port for the server to run on, if none is specified it will default to port 54005
   - `--network host` - will share the network with your host OS, so you can access the api by going to localhost:5000
-  - `rdma-ds-v1` - the name of the image.
+  - `rdma-ds` - the name of the image.
 NOTE if you build with a different image name, you will need to change this

 ## Avoiding Dockerhub
 If you want to avoid docker hub completely, you can save the image in a tar and than load it in.